ryanmunger/wintersmith-boilerplate/README.md

 ## About

-A wintersmith.io boilerplate that includes a 3.1.0 Stylus version of Twitter Bootstrap
+A very simple wintersmith.io static site boilerplate that includes the Stylus version of Twitter Bootstrap

 ## Getting Started